 IRA also raised the annual cap for the R&D small business tax credit from $250,000 to $500,000 beginning January 1, 2023.
 This credit can be used to offset payroll taxes.

-Since nonprofits and other tax-exempt entities were previously unable to benefit from tax credits, the IRA included a mechanism called “direct pay,” which provides cash payments for the value of the tax credit directly to the tax-exempt entity.
+Since nonprofits and other tax-exempt entities were previously unable to benefit from tax credits, the IRA included a mechanism called “direct pay” or “elective payment,” which provides cash payments for the value of the tax credit directly to the tax-exempt entity.
 Examples of tax-exempt entities eligible for direct pay are nonprofits, local governments, tribal nations, faith communities, and cooperative and municipal utilities.

 CEBN will soon be sharing more details on direct pay eligibility and benefits.
-For more information, you can also search for the direct pay applications for each type of tax credit in the White House’s Inflation Reduction Act Guidebook.
+For more information, you can look through the White House’s resource page on direct pay.
+The IRS has also released guidance on direct pay and transferability.

 Most of the tax credits from the IRA have eligibility standards or bonus credits related to domestic content requirements—meaning products or services must be primarily manufactured or sourced in the U.S. or North America.